PaulKlinger/dna-sculpture/README.md

 The base pairs between the two helices are printed in transparent PLA and the holes are filled with short pieces of 4mm PMMA side-glow fiberoptic.
 I glued a bit of aluminium foil to the end of the fiberoptic (where the two pieces meet in the middle) so the colors of the complementary bases don't mix.
 The base pairs are just friction fit into the helices, and the LEDs are sort-of retained by the little tabs at the end of the bases, although most of them broke off during assembly.

 ## Electronics & Software
-The electronics are very simple, just a raspberry pi zero w and 18 WS2812B RGB LEDS in two strings of nine.
+The electronics are very simple, just a raspberry pi zero w, 18 WS2812B RGB LEDS in two strings of nine, a momentary button (for turning it on/off) and a diode (necessary for the button due overlapping pin functions, see below).
 The LEDS are connected with some 30 AWG wire, soldered directly to them.
 I assembled the LEDs already inside the two helices, adding one and then pulling the cables through to the next hole.
 That's absolutely horrible work, I'm pretty amazed it works at all.
 When putting the connecting transparent parts in they put pressure on the LEDs and it's quite likely that some of the connection fail and you have to fix it in place...
 Theoretically the WS2812B require an external capacitor (except for the new v5 version) but that would make assembly even more horrible.
 Thankfully it works fine without them.
 The second PCB just contains a micro usb connector and a big capacitor, I used the [same PCB as for my satellite tracker](https://github.com/PaulKlinger/satellite_tracker/tree/master/PCBs/auxiliary).